RoeyB49/SWMSportWithMe/README.md

 **The app:**

-Sports Connection, powered by SWM, is a user-friendly app that enables individuals to connect and engage in their favorite sportive activities together.
+Sports Connection, powered by SWM, is a user-friendly app that enables individuals to connect and engage in their favorite sport activities together.

 With **SWM**, organizing and joining sporting events has never been simpler.